-A study showed that when 5 percent of total calories came from vegetable protein instead of animal protein, the risk of ovulatory infertility decreased by
+A study showed that when 5 percent of total calories came from vegetable protein instead of animal protein, the risk of ovulatory infertility decreased by more than 50 percent.

 Consider replacing some of the proteins in your diet with protein from vegetables, beans, lentils, nuts, and low mercury fish.
 Try this coconut chickpea curry for a protein-filled dinner.